tpruvot/ccminer/README.txt

 THIS PROGRAMM IS PROVIDED "AS-IS", USE IT AT YOUR OWN RISK!

-If you're interessted and read the source-code, please excuse that the most of our comments are in german.
+If you're interested to read the source-code, please excuse that the most of our comments are in german.

 >>> Command Line Interface <<<